 Miriam Laker confirmed Mrs Laity did not receive a delivery failure email from BT and the Council’s corrupt henchman Simon JR Mansell MBE considered the incorrect email address was not a deliberate act and that I had not suffered any loss.

-(No loss other than my business and my livelihood of course)
+(No loss other than the loss of my business and livelihood of course)

-Despite me requesting the Council should contact BT to investigate why the Council did not receive a delivery failure message, to prevent it happening again to others, Mansell, on behalf of the Council, decided against it.
+Despite me requesting the Council should contact BT to investigate why the Council did not receive a delivery failure message, to prevent it happening to other customers, Mansell, on behalf of the Council, refused to contact BT.

-The net result : I received a Council Tax Adjustment Notice to the effect I owed just £60.19 spread over 5 monthly payments and that nearly £600 will be paid by the Cornwall Tax payer.
-My weekly Rent and Service Charge will also be paid by the Cornwall Tax payer.
-That I am now a kept man because that’s the way the Council wanted it and despite my intentions to keep trading until I retire next April at 65.
+Having lost my business and livelihood of 17 years and signing on, I received a Council Tax Adjustment Notice to the effect I owed just £60.19 spread over 5 monthly payments and that nearly £600 will be paid by the Cornwall Tax payer.
+My weekly Rent and Service Charge would also be paid by the Cornwall Tax payer.
+That I am now a kept man, because that is what the Council wanted to stop me withholding Tax payments in support of a corrupt Devon & Cornwall Police, despite my intentions to keep trading until retirement in April 2017.

 Was that the end of the typos ?